AI for Filmmakers: Your Tools, Your Voice, Your Rights | May 30

 You score films.
 You license music for productions.
 You're the person the director calls when the temp track isn't working.
 AI is already generating cues that sound close enough to land on a rough cut.
 The question is what happens to your role when "close enough" gets cheaper every month.

-You leave with: a decision framework for when AI belongs in your scoring workflow and when it doesn't, documentation that proves the human authorship of your cues, and the 3 C's (consent, compensation, credit) applied to your production context.
+You leave with: a system for deciding when AI belongs in your scoring workflow and when it doesn't, documentation that proves your cues are yours, and a clear picture of where you stand on consent, compensation, and credit in your production context.

 Musicians & Recording Artists